-Montgomery County was ground zero for Pennsyvania, when the first two cases of COVID surfaced in the county on March 7, 2020, and the state's first COVID death occured only 16 days later.
-Over the next 24 months, the pandemic made the lives of every child of Montgomery County harder in the short-term; and, for far too many, the long-term consequences are likely to stunt opportunity throughout their lives.
+Without question the pandemic made the lives of every child of Chester County harder in the short-term; for far too many, the long-term consequences are likely to stunt opportunity throughout their lives.
 Among the myriad of impacts, five key indicators point to the need for robust new policies and resources.

 1. Students Fell Further Behind in School - National research makes a compelling case that nearly every student will complete the 2021-22 school year behind due to the many months of virtual and regularly interrupted instruction.
-Before COVID struck, 35% of the county's public school students were already unable to meet basic English and math targets.3 Worse yet, the very schools that educate the majority of these children are the schools with the least resources to help their students catch up.
+Before COVID struck, 33% of the county's public school students were already unable to meet basic English and math targets.3 Worse yet, the very schools that educate the majority of these children are the schools with the fewest resources to help their students catch up.
 Targeted efforts to recoup learning losses and push students ahead are urgently needed.

 2. Children Are Less Healthy - We know that the pandemic harmed the mental health of children.
-Pennsylvania's statewide Safe2Say hotline fielded more suicide related calls from students across the state during COVID, yet the number of these calls from youth in Montgomery County jumped by 103%.4 Certainly, the feelings of loneliness, hopelessness, fear, and depression reached far and wide across the county and they are likely to continue to affect the lives of thousands of children.
+Pennsylvania's statewide Safe2Say hotline fielded more suicide related calls from students across the state during COVID, with the number of these calls from youth in Chester County jumping by 17%.4 Certainly, the feelings of loneliness, hopelessness, fear, and depression reached far and wide across the county and they are likely to continue to affect the lives of thousands of children.
 Dramatic new supports to improve the mental wellness of children are long overdue.

-3. Risk of Childhood Communicable Diseases Rose - Alarmingly, the percentage of younger children not fully vaccinated against COVID is 57%; among teens, it's 35%.5 Moreover, there's been an erosion in the share of children starting school with required inoculations.
+3. Risk of Childhood Communicable Diseases Rose - Alarmingly, the percentage of younger children not fully vaccinated against COVID is 57%; among teens, it's 37%.5 Moreover, there's been an erosion in the share of children starting school with required inoculations.
 Public health measures once thought of as routine are now in need of fortification.

-4. Fewer Children Were in Poverty - The one glimmer of hope during the pandemic was the impact of federal policy that lifted almost 2,000 children out of poverty in the first year of the shutdown.6 Given the lifetime consequences of growing up in poverty, this shift out of poverty had the potential to be a gamechanger for these children.
-The tragedy is that with federal policy no longer in place, thousands of children are likely to fall back into poverty.
+4. Fewer Children Were in Poverty - The one glimmer of hope during the pandemic was the impact of federal policy that lifted over 500 Chester County children out of poverty in the first year of the shutdown.6 Given the lifetime consequences of growing up in poverty, this shift out of poverty had the potential to be a gamechanger for these children.
+The tragedy is that with federal policy no longer in place, hundreds of children are likely to fall back into poverty.
 That's got to change.

-5. Child Care Providers and Schools are Weaker - The economic turmoil caused a hollowing-out of schools and child care centers where both sectors are facing severe labor shortages with insufficient funds to compete for qualified staff.
-As a result, young children, particularly children of color, are losing access to the crucial developmental benefits of great child care and pre-k, and public-school students will face greater hurdles with larger classes and fewer professionals to support their development.
+5. Child Care Providers and Schools are Weaker - The dramatic economic changes have caused a hollowing-out of schools and child care centers where both sectors are facing severe labor shortages with insufficient funds to compete for qualified staff.
+As a result, young children are losing access to the crucial development benefits of great child care and pre-k, and public school students will face greater hurdles with larger classes and fewer professionals to support their development.

 The lessons learned from the virus are many.
 First among them is the need to ensure every county and the state has capable public health infrastructure.
 There is ample research indicating that more lives could have been saved if the nation's public health infrastructure had been more prepared to respond to the sweeping COVID contagion.
-The county and local medical professionals will need to be focused on building and funding the Montgomery County Health Department so it can aptly respond and protect residents every day and during the next horrific crisis.
+The County and local medical professionals must continue to fund and strengthen the county health department so it can aptly respond and protect residents every day and during the next horrific crisis.